 |Cash Value||Rate of Interest|

 As you can see, it is in your best interest to let your policy accrue cash value, since you stand to get a higher return on your investment.
 At the same time, there is nothing wrong with borrowing against the cash value as and when needed, as long as you pay it back.

 Apart from this, the company also offers a minimum guaranteed rate of interest of 1%, which is not contingent upon the company’s performance or market conditions.

 Pros and Cons of Choosing USAA as Your Insurance Provider

 Pros of USAA Life InsurancePolicies Cater to the Needs of Military Personnel

 USAA is undoubtedly the most military-friendly insurance company in the country, which is evident from the products they offer.
 The company’s life insurance policies, in particular, are designed to cater to the unique needs of those who serve in the US military.

-From not having a war clause to offering exclusive benefits which are not available to civilians, the company has done everything to make sure its products meet the needs of military members as well as their family members.Hassle-Free Claim Settlement Process
+From not having a war clause to offering exclusive benefits that are not available to civilians, the company has done everything to make sure its products meet the needs of military members as well as their family members.Hassle-Free Claim Settlement Process

 After your death, your family will be assigned a representative by the company, who will serve as a single point-of-contact and work with your family at every single step of the claim settlement process.

 This way, your loved ones are spared the pain of having to jump through hoops to file a claim and receive the death benefit.Free Financial Planning Service